Integrability of certain Hamiltonian systems in $2D$ variable curvature spaces: Applications of Theorem

-It is obvious that the two numbers $\chi_1$ and $\chi_2$ are both irrational numbers.
-Thus, According to Theorem~\ref{TH_MR} and Corollary~\ref{Prop.NOI}, the Hamiltonian~\eqref{EXA1} is not integrable in a class of functions meromorphic in the coordinates $(r,\theta)$ and the momenta $(p_r,p_\theta)$ for all values of the parameters $m,n$, provided $n\neq 0$.
+It is clear that the two numbers $\chi_1$ and $ \chi_2$ are both irrational for any $m,n\in \mathbb{Z}, n \neq 0$.
+Therefore, according to Theorem~\ref{TH_MR} and Corollary~\ref{Prop.NOI}, the Hamiltonian~\eqref{EXA1} is not integrable in the class of functions meromorphic in the coordinates $(r,\theta)$ and the momenta $(p_r,p_\theta)$ for all values of the parameters $m,n$, provided $n\neq 0$.